 - Bake the crust for 5-7 minutes until lightly golden.
 Allow to cool completely.

-- In bowl of stand mixer combine cream cheese and butter, beating until smooth.
+- For the filling, combine cream cheese and butter in the bowl of your stand mixer fitted with the paddle attachment on medium speed, beating until smooth.
 Add in powdered sugar and continue beating until all is incorporated with no lumps.

-- Mix in drained pineapple until mixed in well.
+- Turn the mixer to low and add in drained pineapple until mixed in well.
 Fold in Cool Whip.

 - Spread onto cooled crust.
-Chill for at least 3 hours, over overnight.
+Chill for at least 3 hours, or over overnight.

 - Cut into squares when ready to serve.